Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Introduction

 \S1 is dedicated to the recollection of certain homological algebra.
 We recall some basics of $t$-structures.
 We also remind the reader basic definitions and results on weight structures, weight filtrations and spectral sequences, as well as the notion of transversality of weight and $t$-structures (following \cite{bws} and \cite{btrans}).
 We also recall (mostly from \S1.4 of \cite{bbd}) several basic results on gluing of $t$-structures and weight structures.

-In \S2 we recall the basic properties of $S$-motives (as defined and studied in \cite{degcis}) and the Chow weight structure for them (as introduced in \cite{hebpo} and \cite{brelmot}).
-We also study weight spectral sequences for the 'perverse \'etale homology'.
-Those degenerate at $E_2$ if $S$ is an equicharacteristic scheme; we conjecture that they degenerate for a general (reasonable) $S$ also.
+In \S2 we recall the basic properties of $S$-motives (as defined and studied in \cite{degcis}) and the Chow weight structure for them (as introduced in \cite{hebpo} and \cite{brelmot}; we prove some new 'continuity' properties of the Chow weight structure).
+We also recall some properties of the perverse $t$-structure for $\ql$-\'etale sheaves, and study weight spectral sequences for the 'perverse \'etale homology'.
+Those degenerate at $E_2$ if $S$ is a very reasonable scheme; we conjecture that they degenerate for a general (reasonable) $S$ also.

 In \S3 we define the motivic $t$-structure (when it exists) as the one that is (strictly) compatible with the perverse $t$-structure for complexes of $\ql$-adic sheaves.
 We prove that the motivic $t$-structure exists over $S$ if it exists over (all) universal domains.
 We also deduce some simple consequences from the 'niceness' of the motivic $t$-structure (i.e. of its transversality with $\wchow$).
-They enable us to prove: over an equicharacteristic scheme there exists a nice $t_l$ if the same is true over some universal domain of the same characteristic.
+They enable us to prove: over a very reasonable scheme there exists a nice $t_l$ if the same is true over some universal domain of the same characteristic.

 In \S4 we verify that the existence of a (nice) motivic $t$-structure and its independence from $l$ follows from a certain list of (more or less) 'standard' motivic conjectures (over algebraically closed base fields).
 We also prove a certain 'motivic Decomposition Theorem' (modulo the conjectures mentioned).
-In particular, we characterize semi-simple (pure) motives over $S$ in terms of those over its residue fields.
+In particular, we characterize semisimple (pure) motives over $S$ in terms of those over its residue fields.
 This enables us to calculate $K_0(\dmcs)$.

 The author is deeply grateful to prof. B. Conrad, prof. D.-Ch.
-Cisinski, to prof. M. de Cataldo, to prof. F. Deglise, to prof. V .
-Guletskii, and to the users of Mathoverflow for their interesting comments.
-He would also like to express his gratitude to the officers and the guests of the Max Planck Institut f\"ur Mathematik, as well as to prof. M. Levine and to the Essen University for the wonderful working conditions during the work on this paper.
+Cisinski, prof. M. de Cataldo, prof. F. Deglise, prof. V. Guletskii, and to the users of the Mathoverflow forum for their interesting comments and important advice.
+He would also like to express his gratitude to the officers and the guests of the Max Planck Institut f\"ur Mathematik, as well as to prof. M. Levine and the Essen University, and to prof. F. Lecomte and the Strasbourg University, for the wonderful working conditions during the work on this paper.

 \begin{notat}

 $\cu$ below will always denote some triangulated category. $t$ will always denote a bounded $t$-structure, and $w$ will be a bounded weight structure (the theory of weight structures was thoroughly studied in \cite{bws}; see also \S\ref{sws} below).